ethereum-node/merchantApi/README.md

 ### Fee

 The Ownbit Platform charges **2% - 0.3%** of transaction volume as the processing fee according to how much volume the merchant has processed in total.
 And the fee must be deposited into your Ownbit Merchant Wallet before hand.
-If the current fee is insufficient, no notification will be sent.
-And the Api will return the following error:
+If the current fee is insufficient, the Api will return the following error:

 ```
 {